nx-js/observer-util/README.md

 ### reaction = observe(function, config)

-Wraps the passed function with reaction, which behaves just like the original function.
+Wraps the passed function with a reaction, which behaves just like the original function.
+The reaction is automatically scheduled to run whenever an observable - used by it - changes.
 The original function is **not modified**.

-It also accepts an optional config object with the following options.
+`observe` also accepts an optional config object with the following options.

-- lazy: A boolean, which controls if the reaction should run once after it is created or not.
+- `lazy`: A boolean, which controls if the reaction is executed when it is created or not.
 If it is true, the reaction has to be called once manually to trigger the reactivity process.
 Defaults to false.

-- scheduler: A function, which is called with the reaction when it is scheduled to run because of observable changes.
-The default scheduler runs the reaction right away.
+- `scheduler`: A function, which is called with the reaction when it is scheduled to run.
 It can also be an object with an `add` and `delete` method - which schedule and unschedule reactions.
+The default scheduler runs the reaction synchronously on related observable mutations.

 ### unobserve(reaction)